yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/prepare/server-nodes-software/_index.md

 To avoid problems, [pause the universe](../../manage-deployments/delete-universe/#pause-a-universe) _before_ enabling or disabling the disk encryption service on universe nodes.
 {{< /warning >}}

-##### Linux OS
+### Linux OS

-YBA supports deploying YugabyteDB on a variety of [operating systems](../../../reference/configuration/operating-systems/).
+YugabyteDB Anywhere supports deploying YugabyteDB on a variety of [operating systems](../../../reference/configuration/operating-systems/).

 AlmaLinux OS 8 disk images are used by default, but you can specify a custom disk image and OS.

-##### Additional software
+### Additional software

-YBA requires the following additional software to be pre-installed on nodes:
+YugabyteDB Anywhere requires the following additional software to be pre-installed on nodes:

 - Python 3.6-3.8
 - Install the python selinux package corresponding to your version of python.
 For example, using pip, you can install as follows: